YatingMusic/ReaRender/docs/installation.md

 <img src="figs/rendering.png" width="500">

 * Timeout setting
 In ```/Modules/beyond/Network.py```, there is a variable named ```TimeOut```.
 If you have a file consuming lots of time, you should make it larger.

-* [pytautogui](https://pyautogui.readthedocs.io/en/latest/install.html) is your best good friend.
+* [pytautogui](https://pyautogui.readthedocs.io/en/latest/install.html) is your best friend.
 If there is any dialogue window blocking your program, just use it to simulate human's behavior - click next!

 * The detailed instructions of setting for the musicians and engneers, please visit [project_setting.md](project_setting.md).